 A wise man always checks the temperature of the bath water before jumping in.
 You can never be 100% sure how things will work out.

 Plenty will be revealed as you start working together and for that you want to keep partnerships iterative and flexible, in order to constantly improve.
 Diving in head-first can be tempting, but it’s seldom the wise approach.

 Giving yourselves a “testing phase” means you both have more flexibility to make needed changes.
 It also reminds you to keep reviewing the results.
 When the “test phase” ends you are forced to seriously review whether it is worthwhile continuing the partnership.

-The agreement can make reference to a testing phase (perhaps 3 or 6 months depending on the type of business) after which there can be room to make revisions to the agreement where necessary.
+The agreement can make reference to a testing phase (perhaps three or six months depending on the type of business) after which there can be room to make revisions to the agreement where necessary.

 Word of advice.
 Do not give away exclusive rights to a partner until you’ve completed a thorough testing phase and you know it is worthwhile.
 In fact, if you can, do not give away exclusive rights ever.
 The new way of partnering is to be the best at what you do and build strong relationships with like-minded players who can complement your offering.
 The partnership will then take care of itself.